 They're are built into Gmail, YouTube, and Google Voice, plus there are apps for iOS, Android, and the web.
 It's essentially a useful and cost-effective collaboration platform for the average person as well as enterprise customers.

-Chat is essentially the business counterpart to Google Duo, the consumer video calling app for up to 12 participants, although Google announced that Google Meet is available to anyone with a Google account, so will act as a Zoom rival and will have a lot of appeal to regular users outside of businesses.
+Google Meet is the consumer video calling app for up to 30 participants, so acts as a Zoom rival and will have a lot of appeal to regular users outside of businesses.

 Google Meet is for group calls and meetings